sf-wdi-gaia/sass-intro/readme.md

 This will create a `bower_components` directory with a bunch of contents in it, including jquery and bootstrap.

-### Make your index.html
+## STEP 2.
+Set Up your Starter Code - Catch Up (10 min)

+Now all we need is a webpage.
+Let's create an `index.html` at the root level.

-This is basically the bootstrap-snippets HTML5 template, with a few important adjustments:
+(This is basically the bootstrap-snippets HTML5 template, with a few important adjustments)

 ``` html
 <!DOCTYPE html>